CelineWW/School_District_Analysis/README.md

 1. Create data frames of district summary.
 2. Create data frames of school summary.
 3. Determine the top 5 and bottom 5 performing schools, based on the overall passing rate.
-4. List the average math score for each grade level from each school.
+4. List the average math scores for each grade level from each school.
-5. List the average reading score for each grade level from each school.
+5. List the average reading scores for each grade level from each school.
 6. Calculate the scores by school spending per student, by school size, and by school type

 ## Resources and Tools